Bill Bergesch: Baseball career

 Bergesch was called to the St Louis head office in 1960.
-In 1961 he joined the joining the Kansas City Athletics, which had recently been purchased by Charles O. Finley, as Assistant General Manager to Frank Lane.
-In 1962 Bergesch joined the New York Mets prior to their first season, as Assistant General Manager and Director of Minor League Operations; where he was largely responsible for building a farm system for the new team.
+In 1961 he joined the Kansas City Athletics, recently purchased by Charles O. Finley, as assistant general manager to Frank Lane.
+In 1962, Bergesch moved to the New York Mets, their first season, as assistant general manager and director of minor league operations, where he was largely responsible for building a farm system for the new team.

-First Tenure With the Yankees
+First tenure with the Yankees

-In 1964, Bergesch joined the New York Yankees as Stadium Manager.
-Prior to the beginning of the season, the Yankees' Traveling Secretary Bruce Henry was stricken with a serious illness; as a result, Bergesch was given the additional responsibilities until Henry's return late in the season.
+In 1964, Bergesch joined the New York Yankees as manager of stadium operations.
+Prior to the beginning of the season, the Yankees' traveling secretary, Bruce Henry, was stricken with a serious illness; as a result, Bergesch was given the additional responsibilities until Henry's return late in the season.
 He remained with the Yankees during the CBS era through 1968.

-Professional Soccer
+Professional soccer

-He became President of the New York Generals, the New York franchise of the first professional soccer league in the US, in 1968.
-The soccer league played for two seasons, then was disbanded in favor of the North American Soccer League (NASL).
-Bergesch at this point moved to the New York Cosmos soccer team where his greatest accomplishment was to be the successful signing of Brazilian soccer legend Pelé out of semi-retirement to play in America for the New York Cosmos.
+He became president of the New York Generals of the National Professional Soccer League in 1968.
+The NPSL played for two seasons before merging with the United Soccer Association to form the North American Soccer League (NASL).
+Bergesch at this point moved to the New York Cosmos, where his greatest accomplishment was to be the successful signing of Brazilian soccer legend Pelé out of semi-retirement to play in America for the New York Cosmos.